tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 ```
 kubectl delete ns yaobank

 ```

-2. Deploy an ingress controller that listens to all namespaces
+2. Deploy an ingress controller that listens to all namespaces.

 Ingress is the built-in kubernetes framework for load-balancing http traffic.
 Cloud providers offer a similar functionality out of the box via cloud load-balancers.
 Ingress allows the manipulation of incoming http requests, natting/routing traffic to back-end services based on provided host/path, or even passing-through traffic.
 It can effectively provide L7-based policies and typical load-balancing features such as stickiness, health probes, or weight-based load-balancing.